noashavit/noas-text2voice/README.md

 | `AudioBuilder` | Assembles chapters into a single MP3 |
 | `EmailNotifier` | Sends the MP3 via Gmail SMTP |
 | `Orchestrator` | Wires all modules together |

+## Known limitations

+- Only supports Raindrop.io free bookmark manager
+- Only support Gmail email clients
+- Only tested in Mac and iPhone, support for other systems isn't garunteed
+---

+## Built by

+[Noa Shavit](https://www.linkedin.com/in/noashavit), product marketer and AI builder based in San Francisco.